victor-iyi/cortex/README.md

 # Cortex

-Cortex is an API for communicating with your emotiv EEG device.
+Cortex is an API for communicating with your emotiv EEG device via websockets.

 ## Before you start